Even better, if you piss off the pig at Link's home island after it grows to full size, it does more damage per hit than anything else in the game.

 And if you are caught too many times, you are given detention and forced to do a short minigame.

 Grand Theft Auto.
-Start killing a bunch of civilians and they'll eventually send tanks after you, although it would take a long time to get to that level of law enforcement aggressiveness.
+Start killing a bunch of civilians and the police will try to kill you, getting more and more aggressive as your wanted level increases, causing them to come after you with armored cars, helicopters, and eventually military tanks.
 Killing cops or any other person of law enforcement shoots up your wanted meter tons faster than killing innocent people.

 In Spore, using a planet buster will cause nearby space-faring races to go hostile with you, except the Grox, who will become more friendly toward you.